• Skip to primary navigation

 About this course

-This course invites each participant to take a deep dive into Acceptance and Commitment Therapy (ACT) to fully meet the needs of adults who stammer.
 You will develop skills in delivering evidence-based assessment and intervention in ACT.
-An experiential approach is taken from the self-study module right through to the live sessions, and this emphasises the need for the effective practitioner to embody ACT.
+An experiential approach is taken from the self-study module right through to the live sessions, which emphasises the need for the effective practitioner to embody ACT.
 Living out values and committed action within a mindful context enables a richer and elevated therapeutic relationship.
-This strong alliance results in practice that meets the emotional and psychological needs of adults who stammer.
-Completing this course will allow each participant to immediately employ evidence-based ACT strategies and this in turn will increase confidence in delivering affirming and individualised practice.
+This strong alliance results in practice that meets the emotional and psychological needs of adults with communication differences.
+Completing this course will allow each participant to employ evidence-based ACT strategies, and this, in turn, will increase confidence in delivering affirming and individualised practice.

 There are three modules:

-Attend this course if
+Attend this course if:

-You are keen to learn from a dual-qualified Speech and Language Therapist (SLT) and a Clinical Behaviour Analyst (Board-Certified Behaviour Analyst- BCBA) who has direct experience of effectively working with adults who stammer.
+You are keen to learn from a dual-qualified Speech and Language Therapist (SLT) and a Clinical Behaviour Analyst (Board-Certified Behaviour Analyst-BCBA) who has direct experience working effectively with adults with communication differences.

 Back to top